 CMRS 2022 keynote speaker and performer will be Aisha Fukushima, the renowned Speaker, Educator, Vocalist and ‘RAPtivist’ (rap activist).

 Call for proposals

-CMRS welcomes submissions from cultural workers, community members, artists, activists, students and scholars from all fields.
-We invite individual paper presentations, panels, roundtables, workshops (solution-based items), and posters that address the conference theme in a broad sense.
-Presentation formats may be varied and diverse, and we welcome proposals that involve poetry, visual art, storytelling, and other non-academic formats.
-Download the Call for Proposals below.
+CMRS welcomes submissions from cultural workers, artists, activists, and scholars from all fields.
+We invite proposals for lightning presentations, panels, and workshops that address the conference theme in a broad sense.
+Presentation formats may be varied and diverse, including poetry, visual art, storytelling, and other non-academic formats.

 CMRS ambassadors – now accepting applications!